 5. Is Alexa Compatible with a Nest Thermostat?

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+Users can lock the Nest to stop any temperature adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.

-A Nest Thermostat is controlled by the Google Home app, accessible through your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
+You also can change preset Nest temperatures on the app.
+From the home screen, choose Thermostat and then select Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

 9. Setting a Nest Thermostat Schedule

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it will use.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
+If you choose that option, it displays a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it uses.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and find the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat